 OTHER MANAGEMENT ISSUES

 Pain and symptom management — Distressing symptoms in advanced dementia are common.
 In the CASCADE study of over 300 nursing home patients with advanced dementia, nearly 25 percent of patients were reported to be in pain, 30 percent had dyspnea, and 30 percent had agitation in the last three months of life .
-Similar findings were reported in the last two weeks of life in 330 nursing home patients dying with dementia in the Netherlands, with pain, dyspnea, and agitation reported in 52, 35, and 35 percent of patients, respectively .
+In a separate cohort evaluated for symptoms in the last week of life, the three most common symptoms were pain (52 percent), dyspnea (35 percent), and agitation (35 percent) .

 Pain measurement is challenging in patients with profound cognitive impairment, and several disease-specific tools to assess pain and discomfort in advanced dementia have been developed [74,81].
 Of these, we suggest using the PAIN-AD instrument, which is relatively easy to use and has proven reliability and validity (table 4) [81,82].
 PAIN-AD includes assessment of five different domains: breathing, negative vocalization, facial expressions, body language, and ability to be consoled.
 Scores range from zero to five, with higher scores indicating more severe pain.
 (See "Approach to symptom assessment in palliative care", section on 'Pain'.)